kyverno/website/content/en/Community/_index.md

 The project contributors use [GitHub discussions](https://github.com/kyverno/kyverno/discussions) for all implementation and project internal topics and the [GitHub Wiki](https://github.com/kyverno/kyverno/wiki) for design documents, notes on the dev environment, project guidelines and best practices.

 ## Join Kyverno Adopters

-Kyverno is currently a CNCF sandbox project and as a requirement by the CNCF, every sandbox project requires a minimum of three adopters along with other specifications in order graduate to the next maturity level [incubation level](https://github.com/cncf/toc/blob/main/process/graduation_criteria.adoc).
+Kyverno is currently a CNCF sandbox project is growing fast.
+To qualify for the [incubation level](https://github.com/cncf/toc/blob/main/process/graduation_criteria.adoc) the CNCF requires production usage by multiple end users.

-The goal of this adopters program is to take Kyverno from a [CNCF](https://www.cncf.io/) sandbox project to a CNCF incubator project.
-We hope to achieve this by getting the existing and new adopters of kyverno to share their stories with CNCF.
-Adopters who join this project will be added to the [Adopters List](https://github.com/kyverno/kyverno/blob/main/ADOPTERS.md).
+The goal of this adopters program is to gather real-world usage examples and help Kyverno achieve the incubating state criteria.
+We hope to achieve this by learning from the existing and new adopters of Kyverno who are willing to share their stories with CNCF.
+The adopters can remain private or choose to be listed in the public [Adopters List](https://github.com/kyverno/kyverno/blob/main/ADOPTERS.md).

 To participate, kindly fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSeMJxbK6eQ-MpsbaXZ3GKp8NEz9F932keL2pwznI1JIfi7Iqw/viewform) (It will take 5 mins of your time).